apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This is disgusting.
 It's is not efficiently computable.
 I give up.
 So maybe the trick of splitting out the perturbation matmul for numerics does not work so well if you're doing LoRA.

-I haven't looked into how to write a grouped GEMM yet, but that's gotta happen at some point.
+I haven't looked into how to write a good grouped GEMM for this yet, but that's gotta happen at some point.
 That's gonna suck.
-Agony beyond reason.

 #### Kernel Recipes